BP profit outstrips forecasts, lifted by higher oil output

-LONDON (Reuters) - A strong increase in oil and gas production helped BP (BP.L) offset weaker crude prices and refining profit to beat second quarter profit expectations on Tuesday, lifting its shares.
+LONDON (Reuters) - A strong increase in oil and gas production helped BP (BP.L) offset weaker crude prices and refining profit to beat second-quarter profit expectations on Tuesday, lifting its shares.

 BP’s result contrasts with Total (TOTF.PA) and Norway’s Equinor (EQNR.OL), which both reported sharp earning drops, and builds on a steady recovery following deep cost cuts since the 2014 downturn, project start-ups and last year’s $10.5 billion acquisition of BHP’s U.S. shale assets.

-“At the midpoint of our five-year plan, BP is right on target,” Chief Executive Officer Bob Dudley said in a statement.
+“At the midpoint of our five-year plan, BP is right on target,” Chief Executive Bob Dudley said in a statement.

 (Graphic: BP profits - tmsnrt.rs/2MqbBbG)